 1. Encourage senior employees to get involved (their knowledge is priceless)

-Your junior employees and trainees can learn from nobody better than someone who’s been there and done their role in the past.
+Your junior employees can learn from nobody better than someone who’s been there and done their role in the past.
 Incentivising managers to lead employee development programs and share their knowledge is not only beneficial for the trainee but also for the manager as it’s a prime opportunity for them to further their leadership and management skills.

 2. Enable junior employees to take ownership over their own plans

 While it’s a good idea to put a structure in place for employee development plans.
 Furthermore, it can be wise to allow younger employees the capacity to shape their own development plans based on their interests and career aspirations.